Hollins University Working Group on Slavery and its Contemporary Legacies

-Mission of the Committee
+Mission of the Working Group

 Hollins University is a member of Universities Studying Slavery (USS), a consortium dedicated to collaborative research and mutual support as participating colleges and universities seek to address their institutions’ histories of slavery, racism, and inequality.
 In April 2018, Hollins hosted the USS Spring meeting.

-Join the committee
+Join the working group

-Contact the committee
+Contact the working group

 We welcome your comments, concerns, and suggestions.
 Email the group at firstname.lastname@example.org, or use our contact form: